Is marijuana legal in Washington, DC?

 Concentrates are legally sold by dispensaries in Washington, DC.
 Recreational legislation does not explicitly mention dabs so caution is advised.

-Are drugs legal in Washington, DC?
+Are other drugs legal in Washington, DC?

 Aside from marijuana, no.